 Powers-Hammond recommends grating a block or wedge of hard cheese before freezing.

 9. Cream or custard fillings and puddings

 Ah, sweet custard and cream fillings, so hard to resist.
 But do resist freezing them.

 “Custards tend to weep,” Powers-Hammond cautions.
 “The water squeezes out of them.”

 And don’t leave frosted cake in the freezer very long for the same reason.
 Maybe it’s time to rethink the tradition of saving a slice of wedding cake for your first anniversary.

 Watch the seasonings

 Here’s an added tip: If you’re making a spicy dish to freeze, go easy on the seasonings.
 Some seasonings become stronger in the freezer.

-Powers-Hammond says she recently made two pans of enchiladas, serving one for dinner and freezing the second.
-Freezing dialed up the heat of the spices in the frozen dish so much that her husband couldn’t believe the two dishes were from the same batch.
+Powers-Hammond says that when she made two pans of enchiladas, serving one for dinner and freezing the second, the freezing dialed up the heat of the spices in the frozen dish so much that her spouse couldn’t believe the two dishes were from the same batch.

 “Season lightly before freezing,” she concludes.